N3rdL0rd/alivecells/README.md

   --output OUTPUT  The output filename for the Hashlink bytecode.
   --in-game-dir    Save the Hashlink bytecode in the Dead Cells game directory as well as the current directory.
 ```

+## Known Issues

+- When running in a seperate directory than the original Steam installation, the game will fail to sync Steam Cloud saves.
+This can be fixed by symlinking the `save` directory in the game directory to the original Steam installation directory, but this is only a temporary fix - a proper solution is being worked on.
+- The game will be able to connect to the Steam Workshop, but will generally not be able to download mods due to the game not being run through Steam.
+This can be fixed by installing the VM to the actual game directory and running `hl.exe` from Steam instead of `deadcells.exe`

 ## For Modders